 Baked oatmeal dappled with cinnamon and pecans is an easy & healthy meal to make for family breakfast or meal prep.
 It's vegan and so easy to customize!

-This cinnamon pecan baked oatmeal is one of my new favorite breakfast recipes.
-It's the perfect recipe for when you need to throw together a quick, nourishing breakfast that doesn’t sacrifice on flavor.
+Cinnamon-baked oatmeal is one of my new favorite vegan breakfast recipes.
+It's the perfect recipe for when you need to throw together a quick, nourishing breakfast.

-You only need a few inexpensive ingredients to make this recipe.
+You only need a few inexpensive pantry staples to make baked oats.
 I bet you already have most of them on hand!

-Pecans: Choose whole raw pecans.
+- Pecans: Choose whole raw pecans and toast them yourself or just buy them already toasted/roasted.
 If you prefer smaller pecan bits, you can roughly chop the pecans up before toasting.

-Non-dairy milk: This recipe uses non-dairy milk because that's what I keep on hand, but you can use your preferred milk.
-Soy milk, almond milk, oat milk… Choose unsweetened, unflavored milk to keep a neutral palette.
+- Non-dairy milk: I use soy milk because that's what I keep on hand, but you can use coconut milk, almond milk, oat milk, etc. Choose unsweetened, unflavored milk to keep a neutral palette.

-Like flaxseed, olive oil also provides healthy fats, but you can use canola, vegetable, or any other relatively neutral oil if you don’t have olive oil on hand.
+- Olive oil: Like flaxseed, olive oil also provides healthy fats, but you can use canola, vegetable, melted coconut oil, or any other relatively neutral oil.

 Once the pecans are toasted and the sugar is melted, spread the pecans evenly on a plate or in the skillet to prevent them from sticking together.

 Step 2: Add all dry ingredients to a large mixing bowl.
 Mix together until well combined.